CCS-Lab/hBayesDM/Python/README.rst

 Installation
 ------------

-You can install hBayesDM-py from PyPI with the following line:
+You can install hBayesDM from PyPI with the following line:

 .. code:: bash